Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 <br>
 ## The Ecosystem of Fermat APPs

 A Fermat APP is an APP designed to run on top of the Fermat Framework.
-Fermat APPs are abstractions that makes end users believe they are installing and running custom tailored APPs for some specific use cases.
+Fermat APPs are abstractions that make end users believe they are installing and running custom tailored APPs for some specific use cases.
 Technically a Fermat APP is a set of components interacting between each other with a certain user interface.

-These components ara part of a ever incresing pool of re-usable components.
+These components are part of an ever incresing pool of re-usable components.
 Some new Fermat APPs add more components to this pool, some others just re-use components that are already there.

 Underneeth the sight of end users all these components collaborate between each other to provide the functionality of all Fermat APPs in the ecosystem.
-Their interactions are divided in _workflows_ and they are part of a big master plan designed to maximaze re-usability.
+Their interactions are divided in _workflows_.
+Fermat APPs and all their components are part of a big master plan designed to maximaze re-usability.

 <br>
 ## Fermat Application Tokens